vacp2p/research/rln-research/merkle-tree-update.md

 An immediate solution for this is to store the entire tree at each peer, which is not storage efficient and does not fit for the resource constrained peers.

+# Formal Problem Definition
+We are seeking a solution in which a peer can perform the following operations by keeping the minimum number of tree nodes
+- recalculate the root after a member insertion
+- recalculate the root after a member deletion
+- recalculcate an aithentication path for a given leaf index after an insertion
+- recalculcate an aithentication path for a given leaf index after a deletion

 # Solution Overview